CodeForAfrica/academy.AFRICA-ARCHIVED/about.md

 African newsrooms often feel left behind.

-Access to the tools and know-how to leapfrog into digital journalism is often limited to only the most privileged newsrooms.
+Access to the tools and know-how to leapfrog into digital journalism is often limited to only a few newsrooms.

-This new partnership seeks to change that, by bringing together [**Code for Africa**](https://codeforafrica.org/)’s local expertise with [**Google News Lab**](http://newslab.withgoogle.com/)’s global technologies, the [**World Bank**](http://worldbank.org/)’s rich data and information resources and HacksHackers Africa’s online community of 30,000 news geeks across the continent.
+This new partnership seeks to change that, by bringing together [**Code for Africa**](https://codeforafrica.org/)’s local expertise with [**Google News Lab**](http://newslab.withgoogle.com/)’s global training initiative, the [**World Bank**](http://worldbank.org/)’s rich data and information resources and [**HacksHackers Africa**](https://www.facebook.com/HacksHackersAfrica/)’s online community of 30,000 news geeks across the continent.

-Together, we’ll build on Code for Africa’s award-winning StoryLab digital journalism laboratory, which has physical hubs in four African countries along with a global network of roving data journalists and digital creatives who help newsrooms on projects ranging from investigative data analysis, to drone journalism and 360° video.
+Together, we’ll build on Code for Africa’s award-winning StoryLab digital journalism laboratory, which has physical hubs in four African countries along with an existing global network of roving data journalists and digital creatives who help newsrooms on projects ranging from investigative data analysis, to drone journalism and 360° video.

 The new Academy adds additional learning materials and media partnerships that expand the geographic footprint and online reach through four initial programmes:

 <div class="bg-info" style="padding: 15px 15px 10px; margin: 15px 0;">

-<p><strong>Newsroom Partnerships:</strong> the Academy is partnering with 36 newsrooms for bi-weekly onsite workshops and StoryLab support to use new skills on new flagship projects.
+<p><strong>Newsroom Partnerships:</strong> the Academy is partnering with 36 newsrooms for bi-weekly onsite workshops and StoryLab support to use digital skills on new flagship projects.
 Get more details <a href="/partners">here</a>.</p>

 <p><strong>Mass Open Online Course (MOOC):</strong> a set of flexible online courses will simultaneously help African journalists anywhere on the continent by giving modular lessons for both beginners and those with more advanced skills in a range of specialist tracks ranging from investigative and data journalism, to multimedia storytelling.
 Get more details <a href="/courses">here</a>.</p>